ScottW514/terraform-provider-datapower/docs/resources/apisecurity.md

 page_title: "datapower_apisecurity Resource - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  Security API action
+  The security API action enforces the security requirements that are defined for the target API or operation.
   CLI Alias: api-security
 ---

 # datapower_apisecurity (Resource)

-Security API action
+The security API action enforces the security requirements that are defined for the target API or operation.
   - CLI Alias: `api-security`

 ## Example Usage